Urban Meyer: Personal life

 While studying at University of Cincinnati, Meyer met Shelley Mather, a freshman nursing student, at Sigma Chi's Derby Days philanthropy event.
 They married in 1986.
 The Meyers have three children: Nicole ("Nicki"), Gisela ("Gigi") and Nathan ("Nate").
 His daughters played Division I volleyball: Nicki played for Georgia Tech, and Gigi played for Florida Gulf Coast.
-He is a practicing Roman Catholic.
+He is a practicing Catholic.